|2003-2004 Bundesliga title|

 LM: Max Lorenz (Germany)

 From 1960 to 1969, Max Lorenz played for his hometown club Werder Bremen.
 Later, he joined Eintracht Braunschweig, where he played between 1969 and 1972.
-Lorenz was capped 19 times.
-He went the World Cup Finals in 1966 and 1970, but only appeared once in the Mexico.
+At the international level, Lorenz was capped 19 times between 1965 and 1970.
+He went the World Cup Finals in both 1966 and 1970, but only appeared once in the Mexico.
 However, he played in West Germany's historical victories over both England and Brazil in 1968.

 AM: Mesut Özil